87 Basic Spanish Phrases for Everyday Conversations

 Additional Resources for Spanish Beginners

-Now that you know some phrases in Spanish, you may also want to learn basic Spanish words and common questions we can use in daily life situations.
+Now that you know some common Spanish phrases, you may also want to learn basic words and common questions we can use in daily life situations.
 If you’re ready to take your Spanish to the next level, you should learn basic common verbs and conjugation rules so you start customizing your questions and phrases.

 Download the Common Spanish Phrases & Sentences PDF